Stability of EHI and regularity of MMD spaces: Good doubling measures

 \subsection{Construction of a doubling measure}

-In this section, we often make the following assumption. \begin{assumption} {\rm We assume that $(\sX,d)$ is a complete locally compact separable metric space, and that $(\sX, d, m, \sE, \sF)$ satisfies the (scale invariant) EHI with constants $C_H, \delta_H$.
-Furthermore, we assume that the metric space $(\sX,d)$ satisfies one (and hence all) of the equivalent conditions in Theorem \ref{T:ehitomd}. } \end{assumption}
+In this section, we often make the following assumption. \begin{assumption} {\rm We assume that $(\sX,d)$ is a metric space such that $\overline{B(x,r)}$ is compact for all $x \in \sX$ and $r>0$, and such that $(\sX,d)$ satisfies one (and hence all) of the equivalent conditions in Theorem \ref{T:ehitomd}.
+Furthermore, we assume that the MMD space $(\sX, d, m, \sE, \sF)$ satisfies (scale invariant) EHI with constants $C_H, \delta_H$. } \end{assumption}

 The following definition is a simplification of \cite[Definition 4.1]{BM1}: we do not require absolute continuity with respect to the reference measure $m$.
 We do not require the volume doubling property for the measure $\nu$ either -- this will follow from Lemma \ref{l:good-VD}.